Participants on the one-day teaching course are provided with a subject specific illustrated bench book.

 Disease Report. volume 7.
 Number 37.
 12th September 1997.

-extensive work of Ziert and others, this organism has finally been classified as
+This organism has finally been classified as

 Life cycle and morphology.